alexander16108/LeaderBoard-API/README.md

 - Use ES6 modules, with import and export.

-### 2. Make list interactive
+### 2. Get the API

-- Track task status
-- Implement Web Storage API for local storage of tasks
+- Create a new game with the name of your choice by using the API.

+- Implement the "Refresh" button (receiving data from the API and parsing the JSON).

+- Implement the form "Submit" button (sending data to the API).

+- Use async and await JavaScript features to consume the API.

 ### 3. final Touches